denizdikbiyik/SWE574Project/README.md

-# SWE573 Course Project - CommUnity
+# SWE574 Course Project - CommUnity

-This repository is created for SWE573 project.
-The project owner is Deniz Dikbıyık.
+This repository is created for SWE574 project.

 ## CommUnity